• Skip to primary navigation

 Circling the Square

 We live and work in square or rectangular environments but our inner selves are more circular in nature.
-Aniela Jaffre who wrote Part Four of Jung’s Man and His Symbols said “The circle is a symbol of the psyche (even Plato described the psyche as a sphere).
+Aniela Jaffre, who wrote Part Four of Jung’s Man and His Symbols, said, “The circle is a symbol of the psyche (even Plato described the psyche as a sphere).
 The square (and often the rectangle) is a symbol of earthbound matter, of the body and reality.”
 In sacred geometry, the square is a symbol for the earth.
 The circle is the symbol for the heavens.
-So with all these squares and rectangles around us, getting the eye to move in a circular manner can only help to give us more Energy.
+So with all these squares and rectangles around us, getting the eye to move in a circular manner can only help to gives us more of a sense of the cosmos and thus the Energy of creation.

 You might have heard the phrase, ‘squaring the circle.”
 It refers to attempts to construct a square with the area of a given circle using only a compass and a straight edge.
 Medieval intellectualists had no video games.
 To pass a Sunday afternoon after church services, they played mathematical puzzles.